There's a moment at work — a deadline collapsing, a room going tense, someone looking to you for the answer — and something shifts.

 What if you played multiple sports?
 Do you have a blended pressure profile?

-Almost always, yes.
+If you played multiple sports growing up, research into why playing everything made you better shows that almost always, yes.
 Most multi-sport athletes develop a primary profile from the sport where they trained most intensively and competed at the highest level, and a secondary profile from the others.
-The interesting thing is that the secondary profile often handles exactly the friction zone the primary profile creates.
+The interesting thing is that the secondary profile often handles precisely the friction zone the primary profile creates.
 The baseball player who also ran cross country has both the role-execution instinct and the endurance tolerance.
 The basketball player who wrestled has both the internal-routine response and the immediate-action reflex.

 What if my sport isn't listed here — does this still apply?